nvimtools/none-ls.nvim/doc/BUILTINS.md

 ### [qmllint](https://doc-snapshots.qt.io/qt6-dev/qtquick-tools-and-utilities.html#qmllint)

-qmllint is a tool shipped with Qt that verifies the syntatic validity of QML files.
+qmllint is a tool shipped with Qt that verifies the syntactic validity of QML files.
 It also warns about some QML anti-patterns.

 #### Usage